 When dot11DynamicReceiveSensitivityImplemented is true, the STA is a DSC STA.
 A DSC STA sets the DSC Supported bit to 1 in the Extended Capabilities field.

 Dynamic Sensitivity Control (DSC) procedures may be used to control the effective carrier sense/clear channel assessment (CS/CCA) mechanism threshold or the receive sensitivity of a DSC STA in order to improve the efficiency of an infrastructure network.
-A DSC non-AP STA may use DSC procedures unless the by the AP to which the non-AP DSC STA is associated, in which case the STA sets dot11DynamicReceiveSensitivityImplemented to false.
+A DSC non-AP STA may use DSC procedures unless the DSC Margin and DSC Upper Limit fields in the DSC Parameter set element are both set to 0 by the AP to which the non-AP DSC STA is associated, in which case the STA sets dot11DynamicReceiveSensitivityImplemented to false.

 TBA.2 DSC Operation for non-AP DSC STA